shirof1re/OpenDocPy/README.md

 ## Currently tested emulator to be working

-1. MuMu Player 6 (MuMu Player 12 is no longer supported, sad)
+1. MuMu Player 12

 ## How To

-### MuMu Player 6
+### MuMu Player 12

 1. Enable root permission and adb connection in MuMu Player's settings.
-2. Start MuMu Player 6.
+2. Start MuMu Player 12.
 3. Run `setup_requirements.bat`, and success can be indicated from `"Press enter to exit..."`.
 4. Run `start_local_server.bat`, and the window should stay open if no error occurs.
 5. Run `start_frida-server.bat`, and the window should stay open if no error occurs.